 All voters in Utah are mailed a ballot to the address associated with their voter registration.
-If voting by mail no ID is required.
+If voting by mail, no ID is required.
 Voters in Utah must show acceptable ID at the polls to vote.
-The following are forms of accepted ID: ONE form of photo ID with voter name
+Valid forms of identification include;

 - A valid Utah driver’s license

 - Any other photo ID issued by the state of Utah or by the U.S. government, and a tribal identification card regardless of whether it contains a photo.

 - A valid Utah permit to carry a concealed weapon